 Heather, on the other hand, opted to pump while driving to and from work.
 Here's her story.

 c.
-Offer your baby to nurse more frequently.
+Offer your baby to breastfeed more frequently.

-Perhaps the solution is as easy to offering breast more frequently.
+Perhaps the solution is as easy as offering breast more frequently.

 Do you know your magic number?

-I.e. how frequent your breast need to be drained to maintain optimum milk production.
+I.e. how frequent your breast needs to be drained to maintain optimum milk production.

-Nancy Mohrbacher has a great article explaining about this, related to this sudden drop a working mom experience after returning back to work.
-And her advise was simple, let the baby nurse as frequent as possible when she's with you.
+Nancy Mohrbacher has a great article explaining this, related to this sudden drop a working mom experience after returning back to work.
+And her advise was simple, let the baby nurses as frequently as possible when she's with you.

 d.
 Use your weekend to do nursing / power pumping bootcamp

-The purpose of this bootcamp is similar to above, to empty your breast more frequently, sending signal to your brain so that it will start producing more milk.
+The purpose of this bootcamp is similar to the above, to empty your breast more frequently, sending signals to your brain so that it will start producing more breast milk.

-If you are not sure how to do power pumping, I've written a detailed guide of power pumping here.
+If you are not sure how to do power pumping, I've written a detailed guide on power pumping here.

 You are a pumping expert.

-You've pumped for months, but suddenly your milk supply dwindled down.
+You've pumped for months, but suddenly your breastmilk supply dwindled down.

 You are running out of milk stash for your baby.

-Are you under a heavy stress due to your working nature?
+Are you under heavy stress due to your working nature?

 Or perhaps, your period has returned?

-There can be several reasons while your supply suddenly tanked.
+There can be several reasons why your breastmilk supply suddenly tanked.

-You have milk supply problem from the beginning.
+You have breastmilk supply problem from the beginning.

 Perhaps you are pumping because your baby is unable to latch properly, have weight gain issue, and trying to increase your milk production.